csharpfritz/csharp_with_csharpfritz/sessions/Season-03/0302-Components/README.md

 All .razor files can be referenced as components in other templates.
 Use the `/Components` folder to place those template files that do not include a `@page` directive and cannot be navigated to.

-Add the `Components` folder's namspace to your `_Imports.razor` file to allow these components to be referenced elsewhere in your application:
+Add the `Components` folder's namespace to your `_Imports.razor` file to allow these components to be referenced elsewhere in your application:

 ```
 @using demo.Components